 National Programs

-Eligibility: Currently enrolled in high school as a sophomore, junior, or senior, lives in the New York City Metropolitan Area, Newark, Atlanta, Baltimore-Washington Metropolitan Area, or Los Angeles.
+Eligibility: Currently enrolled in high school (sophomore, junior, or senior) and lives in the NYC Metro Area, Newark, Atlanta, Los Angeles, or the Baltimore–Washington Metro Area.

-• Commit 16 hours per week to the 6-week summer phase.
+• Commit ~16 hours per week during the program dates.

 Learn More